After reading this article, you will know when synchronization is worthwhile - and when a simple voice-over is completely sufficient.

 Original atmosphere | Voices completely replaced | Remains partially audible |

-Typical applications | Feature film, series, animation, video game-Dialogue | Documentary, advertising, image/e-learning |
+Typical applications | Feature Films, TV Series, Animation, Video Game Dialogue | Documentary, advertising, image/e-learning |

 Mini conclusion: Character-centered emotion → Synchronous.
 Information-centered, quickly scalable → Voice-over.